-In theory, maximum overlap is needed between intake and exhaust valves opening at high speed.
-However, when the car is running at medium cruising speed; maximum overlapping may also be useful.
-Consequently, as a means to reduce fuel consumption and emission.
+So, in theory, maximum overlap is needed; between intake and exhaust valves opening, at high speed.
+However, when the car is running at medium cruising speed; maximum overlapping, may also be useful.
+Finally, as a means to reduce fuel consumption and emission.

-The exhaust valves do not close until the intake valves have been open for a while.
-The exhaust gases are recirculated back into the cylinder; at the same time as the new fuel/air mix is injected.
+Consequently, the exhaust valves do not close; until the intake valves have been open for a while.
+Therefore, the exhaust gases; are recirculated back into the cylinder; at the same time as the new fuel/air mix is injected.

-So, it seems like they are all trying to set the bar higher; with different types of technology.
-I think the end goal is the same; but we need to have some type of common ground.
+Because, it seems like they are all trying to set the bar higher; with different types of technology.
+I think the end goal is the same; but we need to have, some type of common ground.

-On (VVT) systems that use oil pressure to actuate the cam phaser, oil quality, viscosity and contamination problems; can affect the operation of the phaser.
+So, on (VVT) systems that use oil pressure to actuate the cam phaser; oil quality, viscosity and contamination problems; can affect the operation of the phaser.

 Also, the phaser may not work properly if:

-Consequently, any codes could be the result of a; bad cam phaser; oil flow control valve or wiring fault.
+Consequently, any codes could be the result of; a bad cam phaser, oil flow control valve or wiring faults.

-So, don’t jump to any conclusions regarding the variable valve timing (VVT) system.
-If an engine is idling rough, or not developing power; you should also consider other possible causes such as:
+So, don’t jump to any conclusions; regarding the variable valve timing (VVT) system.
+Because, if an engine is idling rough, or not developing power; you should also consider other possible causes, such as: